liuyehcf/BlogSource/_unposts/Interview.md

     > CRTP (Curiously Recurring Template Pattern) in C++ is a design pattern where a base class template is derived from by a derived class, enabling the base class to access and manipulate properties and behavior of the derived class.

 1. What is the purpose of the "decltype" keyword in C++?
-    > The "decltype" keyword in C++ determines the type of an expression at compile time, useful for template metaprogramming and type deduction.
+    > The "decltype" keyword in C++ determines the type of an expression at compile time, used for template metaprogramming and type deduction.

 1. Explain the concept of function overloading resolution in C++.
     > Function overloading resolution in C++ selects the best-matching function based on argument types, allowing multiple functions with the same name but different parameters.